timeplus-io/docs/docs/quickstart-ingest-api.md

 3. Choose the 2nd tab **API Key Management**
 4. Click the **Create API Key** button
 5. Set a readable name and choose an expiration date
 6. Save the API key securely in your computer.
-You are not going to retreive the plain text key again in the console.
+You are not going to retrieve the plain text key again in the console.